 The Issuer is leasing the Premises to the City under the terms of the Project Lease.
 The Project Lease is an absolute net lease.
 Unless extended or sooner terminated in accordance with its terms, the Project Lease will expire on the earlier of , 20, or the date that the Bonds have been paid or defeased in full.
 The Project Lease is subject to early termination under certain circumstances.
 First, the Project Lease will terminate if the City exercises its option to purchase the Premises and redeem or defease the Bonds.
 Second, the Project Lease is subject to termination upon the total condemnation of the Premises or in the event of a partial condemnation that results in no reasonable use of the Premises by the City.
-Finally, the Project Lease is subject to termination in the event of underinsured damage to the Premises under certain circumstances following total or partial destruction of the Premises.
+Finally, the Project Lease is subject to termination of the Premises.
 See the captions "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS" and "BOND OWNERS' RISKS-City Obligations under the Project Lease."